Ignia/Style-Guide/Media Files/README.md

 The following provides guidelines for producing images produced for the web.
 Future iterations will also cover audio, video, and animation.

 > *Note:* This style guide inherits rules from the [Global Style Guide](../README.md).
-It is also expected, in particular, to be used in conjunction with the [CSS-Based Languages Style Guide](../CSS-Based%20Languages/README.md) and [HTML5 Style Guide](../SGML-Based%Languages/HTML5.md)
+It is also expected, in particular, to be used in conjunction with the [CSS-Based Languages Style Guide](../CSS-Based%20Languages/README.md) and [HTML5 Style Guide](../SGML-Based%Languages/HTML5.md).
+This document supersedes our legacy [Production Standards](../Legacy/Production.Standards.doc) (Microsoft Word).

 ## Contents
 - [Identifiers](#identifiers)